Energy Savings Opportunity Scheme

 Frequently asked questions

-A large undertaking is any UK undertaking that meets either one or both conditions below:
+ESOS applies to large UK undertakings and their corporate groups.
+A large undertaking is any UK undertaking that meets either one or both conditions below on the qualification date:

-• it has an annual turnover in excess of £44 million and an annual balance sheet total in excess of £38 million
+- has an annual turnover in excess of £44 million, and an annual balance sheet total in excess of £38 million

 If you are using ISO 50001 as one of your routes to compliance, then the energy management system must be certified by one of the following: